puresight/puresight.github.io/tech/_posts/2016-05-05-meetup-calendar.md

 6. In the leftmost column, click the down-arrow menu button to the right of "Other Calendars," and select "Add by URL."
 7. Paste the URL you got from Meetup.com to add.

-Integration between companies' services is always fragile (because when they're competing against each other, there is no incentive for them to make it easy on you).
+Integration between companies' services is always fragile;
-So, be sure to test this out to see if it actually works, on your phone.
+because when they're competing against each other there is no incentive to make that easy on you.

-This life hack works for me today.
+Sync your phone, then test it.
-I hope it helps you, too -
+Works for me today!
+I hope it helps you, too.
-so you'll remember to attend the meetups you signed up for, leave on time, and arrive early enough to get a snack, and enjoy conversation.
+So you'll attend the meetups you signed up for, leaving in time for them and arriving early.